Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 More Ways To Skin A Cat - Full Mechanical or Part-Mechanical

 There are several methods that can be used to connect the actuator to the parking brake mechanism.
 No one method is better than the other.
 I have outlined two methods.
+A Phidget 0/0/8 card can also be used, but this method is slightly more convoluted.

 (2) Part-mechanical/Software Controlled: This involves using the USER section in the configuration menu within ProSim-AR.

 When the toe brakes are depressed, the software will read the movement and send a signal to the Phidget card to engage the relay.
 This in turn will enable the busbar to be powered and the micro-switch to receive power.
-Whether the parking brake lever is engaged (UP) or disengaged (DOWN) will open or close the micro-switch (closing or opening the circuit).
+Whether the parking brake lever is engaged (UP) or disengaged (DOWN) will open or close the relay controlling the micro-switch (closing or opening the circuit).

 The actuator will be engaged (circuit closed) only if the micro-switch (located on the vertical rod mentioned earlier) connection is severed (parking brake lever is in the raised position closing the circuit).